basu-binayak/ScrapyScrape/README.md

    //a[contains(concat(' ', @class, ' '), ' button ')][starts-with(@href, 'https')]
    ```

 This table should cover most common CSS selectors and their XPath equivalents!
-Let me know if you need further examples or explanations.